EngelhardtE/Election_Analysis/README.md

           candidate_name = row[2]

-For example, if the county_name row were shifted two to the right in order to make space for new variables, or if the .csv file for the new election was simply formatted differently, then the new code would have to read:
+For example, if the county_name row was shifted two to the right in order to make space for new variables, or if the .csv file for the new election was simply formatted differently, then the new code would have to read:

          county_name = row[3]